 When children are around six years old, they will start to get their first adult molars in the back of their mouth.
 This makes it very difficult to keep these precious adult teeth clean.
 Liquid dental sealants are painted on the teeth to fill in all of the hard-to-reach crevices, so food particles can’t enter and start a cavity.
-Sealants can protect teeth from cavity-causing bacteria for many years.
+Sealants can protect teeth from cavity-causing bacteria in Chicago, IL for many years.

 What Are Pits & Fissures?